How Ronnie Montrose Stepped Into the Spotlight on ‘Montrose’

 After all these years, Hagar still looks back very fondly on Montrose, which also featured bassist Bill Church and drummer Danny Carmassi.
 "Yes, I do feel a lot of stuff for that album," he told Ultimate Classic Rock.
 "And when I hear something like 'Rock Candy' or 'Make It Last,' you know, God, I just sound like this young kid.
 I just can't believe that I'm as old as I am when I hear it, because I don't feel any different."

 Hagar and Montrose parted ways acrimoniously in 1975.
-Church was a member of Hagar’s solo band from 1976 right up till the time the singer joined Van Halen in 1985.
+Church was a member of Hagar's solo band from 1976 until the singer joined Van Halen in 1985.
 Montrose continued experimenting with rock, fusion and other genres on Montrose, Gamma and solo records.
-All four original members of Montrose reunited for the song “Leaving the Warmth of the Womb” on Hagar’s 1997 post-Van Halen solo album Marching to Mars.
+All four original members of Montrose reunited for the song "Leaving the Warmth of the Womb" on Hagar's 1997 post-Van Halen solo album Marching to Mars.

 Montrose died in March of 2012, and the following month Hagar, Carmassi and Church were joined by an all-star lineup including Joe Satriani, Neal Schon and others at a special tribute concert for the guitarist that was released on home video.